 Samuel Hordern’s bid of 1000 guineas didn’t look outrageous, by comparison with the 7300 guineas that Norman Falkiner had to part with to secure Comedy King for his Noorilim Stud.
 Now the Sydney retailer had made some blunders in paying big prices for yearlings in the past, but this was to prove the happiest bloodstock deal of his life; and he immediately sold a half-share to his long-time friend Alex Murphy, one of a band of brothers who had pioneered squatting in the Barcoo country.
 Murphy had raced horses with the top Melbourne trainer, Phil Heywood, for a number of years, with the 1913 Caulfield Guineas winner, Andelosia, the best horse to carry his colours up to that time.

 In Sydney, Hordern shared his horses with two trainers, Cecil Bryans and Tom Scully.
 Nonetheless, he readily consented to Murphy’s suggestion that their new, joint acquisition enter the stables of Phil Heywood.
 Hordern and Murphy registered the colt as Artilleryman.
 It made sense to leave the horse in Melbourne, particularly with the difficulties of interstate transportation occasioned by the War.
 Meanwhile, Samuel Hordern had decided that a change in his racing colours might break his run of bad luck.
 The original colours, first registered in the 1911-1912 season, had been ‘yellow, dark blue sleeves, dark blue cap’.
-It was at the 1918 Tattersall’s Meeting when Gloaming won the Chelmsford Stakes that Hordern’s new livery of ‘white, red sash and pale blue cap’ were carried for the first time.
+It was at the 1918 Tattersall’s Meeting when Gloaming won the Chelmsford Stakes that Hordern’s new livery of ‘white, red sash and pale blue cap’ was carried for the first time.
 It was indeed to prove an augury of better times to come.